 The TOD'S Group wants to help promote the image of Italy around the world, by giving special support to major initiatives to protect and promote Italian heritage.
 Its aim is to consolidate the great reputation of Italy and maintain and promote tourism, which also positively impacts the economy.

-As previously reported, the Group made an agreement to cooperate with the Italian Ministry of Cultural Affairs and the Rome Special Archaeological Service in 2011, promising to cover the cost of a series of restoration projects on the Colosseum for a total amount of Euro 25 million.
-This initiative was undertaken to confirm the Group's desire to protect and promote Italian culture, but was also inspired by the certainty that investing in “Made in Italy” products, in the skills, traditions and culture of Italy was the best way to make it more competitive.
-In 2015 the project saw further progress of work on the first of the four planned phases of activities.
-This first phase involves restoration of the north façade and south façade of the Colosseum, and the installation of gates around the perimeter of the first tier of the building, which will be completed in the first half of 2016.
+As previously reported, the Group made an agreement to cooperate with the Italian Ministry of Cultural Affairs and the Rome Special Archaeological Service in 2011, promising to cover the cost of a series of restoration projects on the Colosseum for a total amount of 25 million euros.
+This initiative, which was inspired by TOD’S desire to protect and promote Italian culture, as well as by the certainty that investing in “Made in Italy” products, in the skills, traditions and culture of Italy is the best way to make it more competitive, concluded the first phase of actions in April 2016, with the completion of the restoration of the north façade and south façade of the Colosseum and the installation of gates around the perimeter.

-Finally, the TOD'S Group continued to lease spaces of Villa Necchi in Milan for the presentation of its collections in 2015.
-By doing so, it confirmed its commitment to support the mission of the Fondo Ambiente Italiano (FAI).
+The TOD'S Group continued to lease spaces of Villa Necchi in Milan for the presentation of its collections, thus confirming its commitment to support the mission of the Fondo Ambiente Italiano (FAI).
 This national, non-profit foundation has been operating with passion and enthusiasm since 1975 to preserve, restore and provide public access to major sites of artistic and natural interest in Italy, by promoting institutional and public awareness of the need to protect it.